hpi-studyu/studyu/README.md

 to the right place in the container, without needing to rebuild.
 Now we can publish a docker image and the same image can be used in multiple environments.

-Additionally we have 3 envs for convenience.
+Additionally we have 4 envs for convenience.
 Replace or create for more convenience:

 - `.env`: Production database used by default
 - `.env.staging`: Staging database, currently not used
 - `.env.local`: Used when connecting to a locally running supabase instance.
+- `.env.selfhost`: Used when connecting to a self-hosted supabase instance.

 Ideally we should only use staging for all our development work or run an instance locally.
 This needs to be setup using the new [supabase cli](https://github.com/supabase/cli).